lupitavsqf/CyberCowboysCLAD/README.md

 ### 🐎 The Lens now watches the rider

-- 👣 **Step prediction** — your head dips once per stride at heel strike.
-The Lens finds those troughs, works out your cadence, combines it with your smoothed velocity, and drops **four markers where your next four footfalls will land**.
+- 🐴 **Stride prediction** — the rider's head rises and falls once per stride as the horse moves beneath them.
+The Lens finds those troughs, works out the tempo in strides per minute, combines it with your smoothed velocity, and drops **four markers where the next four strides will land**.
+Each marker can carry its own colour, so how far ahead a guess is — and how much less it's worth trusting — reads at a glance.
+They hide at the halt so they don't pile up underneath you when you're standing.
  Each marker can carry its own colour, so how far ahead a guess is — and how much less it's worth trusting — reads at a glance.
 They hide below a walking pace so they don't pile up under you when you stand still.
 - 🔵 **Wearer dot** — a marker rides the floor beneath your feet, smoothed so it doesn't copy the nervous sway of head tracking.
 - ⏱️ **Stop zones that actually stop you** — stand on a stop decal and the floating label counts **5-4-3-2-1 and finishes on GO** with a chime.
 Step off early and it resets.
 While you're holding, the label slides forward so the countdown isn't sitting on your nose.
 - 🔢 **Number tags at sight level** — `number_tag` values render as floating text at eye height instead of on the floor, billboarded to you and gently bobbing, so you read the course without looking down.